 For many language students, the lure of subtitles is just too great.
 After all, if you can have them there to glance at should you miss a word, watching seems all too easy.
 However, don’t get too comfortable with subtitles.
 One study suggests that if the subtitles are there, you’ll look at them.
 And if you’re looking at subtitles, you’re splitting your attention between the audio and the written words.

 That’s why you should always view subtitling as a temporary option to help propel you towards fluency.

 The Top 6 Sites for Finding Foreign Language Videos

 Netflix offers a plethora of foreign language TV and movies, which usually offer subtitles in English and the language used in the content.

-For instance, Spanish students can watch “Gran Hotel” (“Grand Hotel”) with subtitles in English and Spanish as well as Chinese and German.
+For instance, a Spanish student might watch a show with subtitles in English and Spanish as well as Chinese and German.
 If you’re looking to change things up, you can even dub over the original Spanish audio with German, Polish or Portuguese.